Ticketpark/TicketparkBarcodeBundle/README.md

 ```

 **Advanced Usage**:<br>
-You can send manipulate the generated barcode by sending additional parameters.
+You send manipulate the generated barcode with additional parameters.
 See the Generator files in the `Generator` directory for more information about available types and options.

 ``` php